spirometriya/comics/README.md

 # Comics publisher
 The script allows you to download random comics images from [xkcd.com](https://xkcd.com/) and post them to the telegram group.
+The comics file will be deleted from the "images" folder of your project after publication.

 # How to install